 Recent Events

-We recently presented at the 2024 CSTA-attached NSF PI Conference in Las Vegas, NV about our progress on the NSF-Funded LogicDS Project (NSF Award #2201393): Collaborative Research: Fostering Virtual Learning of Data Science Foundations with Mathematical Logic for Rural High School Students, Las Vegas, Summer 2024
+We presented at the 2024 CSTA-attached NSF PI Conference in Las Vegas, NV about our progress on the NSF-Funded LogicDS Project (NSF Award #2201393): Collaborative Research: Fostering Virtual Learning of Data Science Foundations with Mathematical Logic for Rural High School Students, Las Vegas, Summer 2024

 https://www.sagefoxgroup.com/csforallpi2024